Handley’s Tree Service

 Jeff has been the owner of S & T Lawn Service for 24 years and brings both expertise and great energy to the position.
-Estimates for all jobs will be performed by Adam Deneau and Wayne Schense.
+Estimates for all jobs will be performed by Wayne Schense.

 A tradition of excellent customer service.

 This philosophy was instilled into Handley’s Tree Service by our late founder, David Handley.
 Our dedicated staff is committed to making sure that the level of service you have come to expect will never falter.
 Additionally, we will not be changing the name of the business.
 We move forward with enthusiasm and anticipation for what lies in store for our company and our customers.
 Thank you for your continued loyalty and patronage.

 We look forward to working with you!